 Preface

-This rulebook is an update of Christopher J. Mecklin's excellent rulebook from July 2021.
-The rulebook had fallen a bit out of date, since it was written for the 2021 BARGE tournaments; and BARGE being BARGE, and poker players being poker players, some newer games have been made up.
+This rulebook is an ongoing update of Christopher J. Mecklin's excellent rulebook from July 2021.
+By 2024, that rulebook had fallen a bit out of date since it was last updated for the 2021 BARGE tournaments; and BARGE being BARGE, and poker players being poker players, some newer games have been made up.

-This book was initially reconstructed in 2024 from the PDF of the 2021 edition.
-Many formatting errors were introduced.
-Many, but likely not all, have been fixed.
+In 2024, this version was created from the PDF of the 2021 edition.
+Many formatting errors were introduced in this process.
+Some have even been fixed.

 Web version and PDF Version

-This version of the rulebook is provided in both a web page and a LaTeX-based PDF book which is better for printing.
+This rulebook is provided in both a web version and a PDF version.

-For printing, the PDF version is recommended.
-This version is available at https://www.barge.org/rulebook.pdf.
-This comes with a nice table of contents and page numbers.
-This version includes hyperlinks when viewed electronically, but it is not as easy to navigate as a web page or on a mobile device.
+The PDF version is available at https://www.barge.org/rulebook.pdf.
+This prints to a proper book and should be printed double-sided.
+It has a table of contents and page numbers.
+It includes hyperlinks when viewed electronically, but it is not as easy to navigate as the web version.
+It is hard to use on a phone or tablet.
 (This version may also be slightly out of date compared to the web version, as updating it requires an extra trivial step, easily forgotten.)

 Improving this Rulebook

 The source code for the rulebook available on GitHub at https://github.com/ts4z/barge-rulebook.
-You are encouraged to send pull requests.
-Of course, if you're not technically inclined, you can provide suggestions over email, or over beers.
-In all cases, substantive text changes are preferred over vague suggestions.
-If possible, please try to match the style of other games or rules.
+A pull request is the clearest way to suggest a change, but you can also make suggestions over email, or over beers.
+Substantive text changes are preferred over vague suggestions.

-Having a little more context on each game would be welcome.
+Having a little more historical context on each game would be welcome.

-Because the rulebook is generated in multiple versions, there are some technical limits as to what we can provide.
-I apologize in advance if I am unable to accomidate some suggestions.
+Because the rulebook is generated in multiple versions and the translation between the two is a little rickety, there are some technical limits as to what we can provide.
+I apologize in advance if I am unable to accommodate some suggestions.

 Preface from the 2021 Edition